 New York University (NYU) conducts research to produce, preserve and transmit new ideas, insights, and knowledge.
 NYU educates its students and promotes and nurtures scientific progress through the discovery of new knowledge while serving as a responsible steward of sponsor funds.
 NYU’s culture is built on the principles of freedom of inquiry and open exchange of knowledge while at the same time adhering to federal laws and regulations governing the exchange of research materials and results that are subject to export control regulations.
 Failure to comply with the laws and regulations can lead to both institutional and individual civil and criminal penalties.

+The Office of Compliance and Risk Management is available to support the faculty with this complex area of compliance.
 You may also contact your colleagues in the Office of Sponsored Programs (specifically, your Project or Assistant Contract Officer) for information concerning this area.
 Online resources are posted as they become available on the Export Compliance website.

 Export Control Checklist

 A checklist to help you determine whether your Export Control Regulations apply to your project.

 Decision tree for administration of contract provisions of concern.